theteamatx/x-edr-collision-checking/README.md

-# Collision Checking
+Collision Checking Library

+This repository contains a collection of structs, functions and classes to perform collision queries and minimum distance computations for simple geometric shapes.
-This directory contains code for performing collision checking and distance computation for motion planning and control (i.e., not for dynamics simulation).
+The code is intended and most suitable for motion planning and control applications (i.e,. not dynamics simulations). s